 Texas Homestead Exemption Rules

 There are slightly different rules for Rural and urban properties.
 You have to establish which category your property is in.

 The Texas Bankruptcy Homestead Exemptions in rural areas are limited to 100 acres if a single adult.
 Where there is a family, then the limitation is placed at 200 acres.
 This acreage may be subdivided into single or multiple parcels.
 The exemption also covers fixed improvements on the property.

 A family is classed as a group of people who live together as one single family.
 This group will have a “head of the family” who is obligated to care for and support at least one other member of the group.
 The other family members must have a dependence on the head of the family.

 This family could perhaps consist of spouses, adult children, minor children, parents, or siblings.
 It can also include divorced parents, widows, and widowers.
-It is the financial dependency that figure most importantly.
+It is the financial dependency that figures most importantly.

-In an urban setting the Texas homestead exemption covers property up to 10 acres of property, withal the fixed improvements.
+In an urban setting, the Texas homestead exemption covers property up to 10 acres of property, withal the fixed improvements.
 There is no distinction in acreage for a single person or family.
-This acreage may be subdivided into a single or multiple adjoining plots.
+This acreage may be subdivided into single or multiple adjoining plots.